borodust/borodust.github.io/projects/cl-flow/getting-started.md

 `*value*`... `1`.
 Huh?
 What happened is that all three blocks started executing concurrently running `#'increment-global-variable` all at once.
 So at the same time in different threads `#'increment-global-variable` cached 0 value of `*value*` in `value` variable and then, after 0.1 second, tried to increment it, all setting `*value*` to 1.
-That's behavior is crappy and called a concurrent race: 3 same-time function invocations fought for one resource - `*value*` and failed to communicate, incorrectly updating the state.
+That behavior is crappy and called a concurrent race: 3 same-time function invocations fought for one resource - `*value*`, and failed to communicate, incorrectly updating the state.

 What will happen with another flow we defined?
 Let's find out.